 – Biber, Schmelzer, Castello sonatas

 - If you wish to perform on a period instrument or with a period bow, please do so.
 However, it is recommended that you audition on the instrument you are most comfortable with.
-Prior experience of historically informed practice is not a prerequisite for taking part in IYBO.
+Prior experience of historically informed performance practice is not a prerequisite for taking part in IYBO.